CodeItQuick/CodeItQuick.github.io/_posts/2023-11-03-jetbrains-navigation-shortcuts.md

 | Ctrl + Alt + F | Extract Field                                       |

 Most of the refactoring shortcuts are ctrl + alt + *some command*.
-If you want to learn one shortcut only, remember the the first one.
+If you want to learn one shortcut only, remember the first one.
 That shortcut (alt + enter) will allow for a lot of functionality that is built-in to the editor.

 ## General Search Window Shortcuts